cashto/icfp2019/README.md

 * Teleport: ability to drop a teleport at the current location, and come back to it later on in a single move, as many times as desired.
 * Clone: ability to create a new robot at specially designated spawn points.

 Also during day two and three, there was a mini-contest where teams could earn virtual coins by solving maps posted online.
-Each map would be available for for between 15 and 30 minutes (depending on how many submissions it received from other teams).
+Each map would be available for between 15 and 30 minutes (depending on how many submissions it received from other teams).
 Teams were also required to propose a new map along with their submission; one of these maps would be chosen for the next round.

 Coins earned in this mini-contest could be used to buy additional powerups for the main contest, with unused coins would be added to the final score.